Scalable Dynamic Mixture Model with Full Covariance for Probabilistic Traffic Forecasting: Methodology

 \subsection{Learning Spatiotemporal Error Distribution with Dynamic Mixture}

 In this study, we aim to model the distribution of forecasting error, and train a given deep-learning-based traffic forecasting model with a redesigned loss function.
 We use a dynamic mixture of zero-mean Gaussian distribution, where only the mixture weights are time-varying.
-Also, we explicitly model the distribution of error with spatiotemporal correlation and directly train the model by using the following loss function:
+Also, we explicitly model the distribution of error with spatiotemporal correlation and directly train the model by explicitly using the negative log-likelihood loss as follows: